catherg/mybots/README.md

 #### Final Results:
 From analyzing the behavior of the robots produced from these 3 experiments, it seems that my initial hypothesis was correct.
-The most restricted robot, where there could have only bene 15 joints, performed the best while the least restricted robot, performed the worst.
+The most restricted robot, where there could have only been 15 joints, performed the best while the least restricted robot performed the worst.
 The least restricted robot barely moved after 100 generations, while the most restricted robot wiggled a substantial amount and moved away from its original starting point.

 As expected, the bodies and brains changed the most in experiment 3.
 This is because the bodies and brains were restricted in experiments 1 and 2 to the point where they could only expand by so much.
 Although the bodies and brains in experiment 3 were the largest, the behavior of the robot turned out to be the least effective.
-All the lineages in this robot are pretty similar, with small changes in the robot happening every few generations, the experiment 1 and experiment 2 lineages stopped at the final child early on since there were restriction.
+All the lineages in this robot are pretty similar, with small changes in the robot happening every few generations, the experiment 1 and experiment 2 lineages stopped early on since there were restriction.

 Evolution in these robots did get stuck every few generations mainly because the body only mutates randomly, and also because once a high fitness value is reached, it is very hard to overpass it.
 The evolution mainly got stuck toward the end of experiments 1 and 2 because the robot wasn't able to get any bigger.
 I don't think there was anything that lowered the likelihood of beneficial mutations except for the restrictions I put on the robot for experiments 1 and 2.

 ##### Digging Deeper:

 After digging further into the results, it seems that the most restricted robot (experiment 1), actually has the most symmetry among the three experiments.
-The experiment 1 robot seemed to produce 2 arms, which helped with its task of marching to the best, while the robots from experiment 2 and 3 stayed as lumps of cubes.
+The experiment 1 robot seemed to produce 2 arms, which helped with its task of marching to the beat, while the robots from experiment 2 and 3 stayed as lumps of cubes.

 From analyzing the fitness curves, it seems that the least restricted robot actually performed the best.
 The final fitness value of the least restricted robot (experiment 3) was around 25, while experiment 2 was around 16, and experiment 1 was around 21.